cyberrumor/midilint/README.md

 - Normalization.
 Set all notes to a particular velocity.
 - Pitch correction.
 Snap all notes to the specified key.
   This is naive and not the same as transposing.
+- Transposition.
+Transpose your song from any canonical key to any other key based off scale degrees.
 - Align notes to intervals.
 Snap the start and end of notes to quarter note intervals or smaller depending on desired precision.